google/ExoPlayer/docs/_page_fragments/supported-formats-rtsp.md

 **Supported network types**
 * RTP over UDP unicast (multicast is not supported).
 * Interleaved RTSP, RTP over RTSP using TCP.

-> Playback of RTP streams is not supported.